The Good Place: Development

 The show's final premise, including the afterlife element, was announced on May 15, 2016, when NBC announced its 2016–17 TV season.

 According to Schur, they originally planned to include religious elements after doing research on various faiths and groups.
 Instead, he decided on a more diverse concept that included all faiths and was free of religious views.
 "I stopped doing research because I realized it's about versions of ethical behavior, not religious salvation," he says.
 "The show isn't taking a side, the people who are there are from every country and religion."
 He also pointed out that the setting (shot in San Marino, California's Huntington Gardens) already had the feeling of a pastiche of different cultures, and said the neighborhoods would feature people who were part of nondenominational and interdenominational backgrounds who interacted with each other regardless of religion.

 The series' setting and premises, as well as the serialized cliffhangers, were modeled on Lost, a favorite of Schur's.
 One of the first people he called when he developed the series was Lost co-creator Damon Lindelof.
 "I took him to lunch and said, 'We're going to play a game [of] 'Is this anything?'"
 He then added "I imagine this going in the Lost way, with cliffhangers and future storylines."

 The first season's surprise twist, that the Good Place was the Bad Place, and Chidi, Eleanor, Jason and Tahani were chosen because they were best suited to torture each other indefinitely, is very similar in premise to philosopher Jean-Paul Sartre's stage play No Exit, where three strangers die and are escorted to a single room by a friendly bellhop and informed they must co-exist.
 They ultimately determine they are entirely incompatible and reach the conclusion that "hell is other people".
 Danson and Bell were the only actors who knew the ultimate premise from the start.

-Critics have also suggested similarities to 1960s surreal TV show The Prisoner in its isolated, rule-bound setting.
+Critics have suggested similarities to the 1960s surreal TV show The Prisoner in its isolated, rule-bound setting.